Do I have to audition to become a Dance major?

 Yes, all Dance majors are eligible to audition for all Dance Department productions.
 Majors who are receiving Talent Awards are required to audition for all productions.

 The Department of Dance offers a 22 credit minor in Dance.
 An application and audition to become a Dance minor are required.
 Students interested in the Dance minor DO NOT audition for the minor prior to admission to the university.
 The Dance minor audition is held in the Spring of each year and is open only to freshman and sophomore Chapman students who have majors other than Dance.

 Can Dance minors and other non-major students perform in Dance Department productions?

-The Department of Dance spring student choreographed concerts, the Chapman Dance Alliance concert, and American Celebration are all open to Dance minors and non-major students.
+The Department of Dance spring student choreographed concerts, the Chapman Dance Alliance concert, and Chapman Celebrates are all open to Dance minors and non-major students.
 The Fall Dance Concert is limited to majors only.
 In addition, non-major students are eligible to audition for the Chapman Dance Team and the hip-hop group Team Shaka.

 Can a student work professionally while a Dance major?